Introduction to Java

 JavaFX

-Java API and Libraries are part of the Java language itself.
+Java APIs and libraries are part of the Java language itself.
 It has 50 keywords and thousands of classes and methods that you can use in your program.

 Reasons for the Popularity of Java